gmhull/Arduino-Flight-Controller/README.md

 # Arduino Flight Controller
 This arduino flight controller project was inspired by Joop Brokking's auto-leveling quadcopter build.
 My goal was to build this drone from scratch and then use an arduino as a controller instead of using an existing flight controller board.
 The body of the drone was designed and 3D printed by me, I custom built a circuit board to connect all electronics, and I built out this flight controller to get everything working together.

+## Custom Software Library ##
+In order to speed up the barometer call and response time, I forked the <a href="https://github.com/adafruit/Adafruit_BMP280_Library">Adafruit BMP280</a> library.
+You can check out my modified version of the library <a href="https://github.com/gmhull/Adafruit_BMP280_Library_Modified">here</a>.

 # Iterations
 ## Version 1 ##
 The project has gone through a few iterations.
 Version 1 was made using an Arduino Uno board at the core.
 This was a quick build designed to get something into the air for the first time.
 The body was a rough design and had a lot of flaws that made it harder to work with.
 These were dealt with in the next iteration of the drone.